Jacksoor/serviette/docs/users/bank.rst

 Money makes the kobun4 world go around, and in kobun4 it's all kept in the bank.

-The value of money is directly equivalent to the amount of processing time given to scripts :ref:`scripts <scripts>` (generally, 10 units of currency = 1 second of processing time).
+The value of money is directly equivalent to the amount of processing time given to :ref:`scripts <scripts>` (generally, 10 units of currency = 1 second of processing time).

 .. _accounts: